This is a translation (with some additions) of the articles I have written in 2012 in the old blog which does not exist anymore.

-Originally I faced this issue in Qt when for some reason one of event handlers had thrown bad_alloc()
+Initially, I faced this issue in Qt when for some reason, one of the event handlers had thrown a bad_alloc()

 exception.
-That was quite a large application, and it was not easy to understand which one and why that happened.
+That was quite a big application, and it was not easy to understand which one and why that happened.

-In Qt, if an application throws an exception which is never handled by the application, the exception lands to the Qt event loop, and you get a message like this:
+In Qt, if an application throws an exception that is never handled by the application, the exception lands in the Qt event loop, and you get a message like this:

 Qt has caught an exception thrown from an event handler.
 Throwing